 What you need to realize is that the company does not choose the candidate; the candidate chooses the company.
-Or simply put, when hiring senior engineers, you’re selling the job opportunity.
+Or simply put, when hiring senior software engineers, you’re selling the job opportunity.

 Improve your job description

-The primary objective of a job description is to align the tech hiring team and candidate on the expected coding skills of a particular role.
-Although it’s an essential step in your hiring process, its significance is often downplayed.
+The primary objective of a job description is to align the tech recruiting team and candidate on the expected coding skills of a particular role.
+Although it’s an essential step in your technical hiring process, its significance is often downplayed.
 This is why companies end up attracting the wrong audience.
 Unclear or poorly-written job descriptions attract unqualified applicants — a costly byproduct.

 - The job title